 4. Honey is naturally anti-inflammatory, which can be very calming for maskne symptoms.
 (2, 5, 9)

 To apply: Start with a freshly cleansed face.
 Stir well to activate the crystals at the bottom of the jar.
-Massage 1/2 to 1 teaspoon (I usually use more) of Honey Love into damp skin in gentle, circular motions.
-For optimal results, wait 3-5 minutes before rinsing well with warm water.
+Massage 1/2 to 1 teaspoon (I usually use more) of Meli Glow into damp skin in gentle, circular motions.
+Leave on skin for 5-15 minutes before rinsing well with warm water.

 Honey Berry Enzyme Mask is designed to gently exfoliate via plant enzymes, as well as moisturize.
 And it will knock your ever-loving socks off.

 With maturing skin, one of the number one things you need to keep in mind is hydrate, hydrate, hydrate!
 This will keep cells happy and plump.
 When cells get dry, they start to shrivel and wrinkle (WRINKLE!!!).

 The other key is you want to keep skin renewed by routinely removing dead skin cells to help encourage cell turnover.
 This mask does both of these things and leaves my skin feeling plump, refreshed, hydrated and glowing.
 How does it do it?